lanl/ssys/DEVELOPMENT_NOTES.md

 ---

-## Planned: Handling Zero Initial Conditions
+## Handling Zero Initial Conditions

-This section documents strategies for recasting models where a state variable has a legitimate zero initial condition (e.g., Bergman minimal model).
+This section documents the current implementation and future strategies for recasting models where a state variable has a legitimate zero initial condition (e.g., Bergman minimal model, SIR models with R(0)=0).

 ### The Zero-IC Problem